29 Sep Is Everything You Think You Know About Healthy Eating Actually Wrong and Making You Fat and Tired?

 Bonus: Chia seeds not only have fiber and essential omega-3 fatty acids but they contain all of the essential amino acids.

-Register for my health & fitness tips and get my e-book "The Quick Start Guide To The Dr. Venus Diet" FREE!
+Register to receive my health & fitness tips/strategies, freebies, & promos - starting with my e-book "The Quick Start Guide To The Dr. Venus Diet."
+It's FREE!